Shivaprakash-NP/Shivaprakash-NP/README.md

 Hi there!
 I'm **Shivaprakash**, a passionate CSE student who loves to build, break, and rebuild things with code.
 🎓 First-year CSE @ SSNCE
 🔥 Dreaming big and coding hard to land at top tech companies
-🧠 Currently focused on DSA, Java backend, and React Native app development
+🧠 Currently focused on DSA, OOPS with JAVA, and React Native app development
 💡 I love solving problems and crafting real-world apps

 ---